-Most listings are in the $50's per square foot per year.
-The Music Row region is seeing a a rise in rates.
-In the last 3 months, the median rate increased $27 per sqft per year.
-That's a 120% rise in rent.
+Most listings are in the $30's per square foot per year.
+The Music Row region is going through a decline in rates.
+In the last 3 months, the median rate fell $18 per sqft per year.
+That's a 37% decrease in rent.

-Compared to the rest of the Nashville market, the Music Row region has more expensive rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the Nashville market, the Music Row submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 0 listings have come on the market, which means office spaces are probably going fast.
+In the last 90 days, 0 listings have been posted online, which means new listings most likley are going fast.
 You'll want to be prepared to make an offer immediately.
-About NaN% of the available space in the Music Row are subleases, so you will probably have to focus your search on direct office leases.
+About NaN% of the available space in the Music Row are subleases, so you will probably need to sign a longer term lease with the landlord directly.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 10,800 sqft, there are still 0 spaces below 2,000 sqft.
-Most buildings in this area are around 2 stories.
-Most buildings in this market were built in 1981 and are Class C.
+Even though the median size is 7,960 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most properties in this region are close to 3 floors.
+Most buildings in this area were built in 1981 and are Class C.